-The majority of revenues in Paradox derive from game sales through agreements with digital distributors such as Steam, Appstore and Google Play.
+The majority of our revenue derives from game sales through agreements with digital distributors such as Steam, Epic, Apple, Google and others.
 In these cases, the consumer payments flow via the distributor, who charges a share of the amount paid by the end user based on industry standards, before the transaction reaches Paradox.

 Some sales are also generated on the Paradox website [Paradoxplaza.com], where Paradox instead receives the full amount paid by the consumer.
 In both cases, Paradox then pays royalties to the developer of the game.

 Revenues from game sales can be divided into the following four categories:

 The players make a one-time payment when they buy the game for the first time.
 In this purchase, a number of future upgrades of the game are normally included.